haganbt/PYLON-exporter/README.md

 ***NOTE: Due to the fact individual requests are used, custom nested requests can be more susceptible to redaction i.e. each individual request must have an audience size of > 1000 unique authors.***

-## Tableau Workbook - EXPERIMENTAL!
+## Tableau Workbook

+WARNING - this feature is experimental - see https://github.com/datasift/SE-PYLON-exporter/issues/52

 An example Tableau workbook is provided ```(/tableau/standard-tableau)``` and accompanying config recipe ```(/config/standard-tableau.js)```.
  This config recipe dynamically builds a Tableau dashboard based on a specified pre-defined tag tree.
 The export will